OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 ```

 ### My CTL-x100 is not detected? {#CTL-x100-android-mode}
-It is possible for CTL-x100 tablets boots in Android mode instead of PC mode in some rare cases.
+It is possible for CTL-x100 tablets to boot in Android mode (the mode they use when interfacing with android devices like phones) instead of PC mode in some rare cases.
 To fix this, press
 the outer 2 express keys for 3-4 seconds until the LEDs change brightness.
 This toggles the tablet's operating mode
 between PC (high LED brightness) and Android mode (low LED brightness).